Borneo itinerary

 There are so many amazing things to do in Borneo.
 You could easily spend a month here and still not visit all of its magical places, but two weeks will cover the top spots.

 This itinerary will take you through the island’s most popular destinations and will see you visit the two states of Malaysian Borneo; Sabah and Sarawak.
 You’ll start in Kuching, then fly to Kota Kinabalu.
-Afterward, this backpacking route will see you visit Sepilok and the Kinabatangan River.
+Afterwards, this backpacking route will see you visit Sepilok and the Kinabatangan River.

 So let’s take a look at this awesome Borneo itinerary!